Moniaar/Calcify/README.md

 # Calcify
-Pharmacy POS system using Electron.js for frontend and sqlite3 for backend!.
+Pharmacy POS system using Electron.js for frontend and sqlite3 and Express for backend!.

 ---